HousebirdGames/Birdhouse-Website/docs/README.md.md

 <p>The Framework is a lightweight way to have a web app that mainly utilizes the resources of the users device.
 You can always integrate a backend, that allows for more functionality, but this framework is aimed at providing full offline capabilities to the enduser.</p>
 <h2>Documentation</h2>
 <p>Access comprehensive Birdhouse documentation at <a href="https://birdhouse-js.com">birdhouse-js.com</a>.</p>
-<p>For private, local access to the documentation, leverage the <a href="https://github.com/HousebirdGames/Birdhouse-Website">official Birdhouse GitHub repository</a>.
-Simply clone the repository and deploy it locally, for example, with XAMPP.</p>
+<p>For private, local access to the documentation, leverage the <a href="https://github.com/HousebirdGames/Birdhouse-Website">official Birdhouse Doumentation Website GitHub repository</a>.
+Simply clone the repository and deploy it locally, for example, with XAMPP or using the local development server (instructions below).</p>
 <p>Keep up with the latest updates by viewing <a href="https://github.com/HousebirdGames/Birdhouse/commits/main/">the commit history on GitHub</a> or <a href="https://birdhouse-js.com/changelog">the changelog on the documentation website</a>.</p>
 <h2>Logo and Name Use Guidelines Notice</h2>
 <p>When using the Birdhouse Framework in your projects, please adhere to our <a href="https://github.com/HousebirdGames/Birdhouse/blob/main/GUIDELINES.md">Logo and Name Use Guidelines</a> to ensure respectful and correct usage of our brand assets.</p>